 Banking and Securities

-- Successfully acted for Centre Solutions, a member of the Zurich Group, in judicial management proceedings brought by Deutsche Bank against Asia Pulp & Paper Ltd, in relation to a dispute arising from a highly complex securitization transaction in excess of US$220 million involving future pulp and paper receivables, for which there was substantial recovery.
+- Successfully acted for Centre Solutions, a member of the Zurich Group, in judicial management proceedings brought by Deutsche Bank against Asia Pulp & Paper Ltd, in relation to a dispute arising from a highly complex securitisation transaction in excess of US$220 million involving future pulp and paper receivables, for which there was substantial recovery.

 - Obtained judgment for an international merchant bank, CEF Capital Markets (a joint venture between the Canadian Imperial Bank of Commerce and the Cheung Kong Group), for US$25 million against a major property developer in relation to financing for the failed takeover of a publicly listed Malaysian company, Seng Hup Ltd. The trial of this highly complex case, which involved allegations of misrepresentation, fraud, conspiracy, market rigging and breaches of Malaysian Securities laws lasted 56 days, making it one of the longest trials ever in the Supreme Court.